 The established practice of Music Therapy

-The positive effect of using of Music as therapy, to optimize wellness outcomes, has been proven through a rich evidence base in medical and developmental research.
+The positive effect of using of Music as therapy has been proven through a rich evidence base in medical and developmental research.
 Doctors are now prescribing music therapy for heart ailments, brain dysfunction, learning disabilities, depression, PTSD, Alzheimer’s, and Childhood Development.

 Music therapists help integrate ‘who the person wants to be’ with ‘who they are currently.’

 Music therapists offer a unique, holistic viewpoint and have the skills help a person or team of people, integrate ‘who the person wants to be’ with ‘who they are currently.’
 Potential music therapy clients need not have music experience, but do benefit from music therapy if they know a lot about music already.
 The job of the therapist is to find them ‘where they are’ and offer a rich musical environment to help form, and work towards, a goal.

 Given a person’s diagnosis and their ability to improve their areas of need, three outcomes are provided which are believed to be attainable and advantageous to their day-to-day life.
 Positive reinforcement will be presented verbally and through musical rewards.
 Progress toward outcomes will be measured in each music therapy session and noted in quarterly reports.

 Restorative Sound provides music therapy assessment process, which can be facilitated by a third party as needed.